Old Anatolian Turkish

 From now on nobody in the palace, in the divan, council, and at the hearings should speak any language other than Turkish/Turkic.

 History

-It has been erroneously assumed that the Old Anatolian Turkish literary language was created in Anatolia and that its authors transformed a primitive language into a literary medium by submitting themselves to Persian influence.
-In reality, the Oghuz Turks who came to Anatolia brought their own written language, literary traditions and models from Khwarezm and Transoxiana.
+It is assumed that the Old Anatolian Turkish literary language was created in Anatolia and that its authors transformed a primitive language into a literary medium by submitting themselves to Persian influence.
+The Oghuz Turks who came to Anatolia brought an already heavily Persian-influenced language, literary traditions and models from the Iranian regions of Khwarezm and Transoxiana.